maneesha/pelicanblog/content/2013/about_this_site.md

 $ make rsync_upload
 ```

+!!! note

+    2020-06-20: This command has changed.
+Use `make upload` instead.

 I just needed to enter my password.

 I'm a minimalist, so I wanted to keep my site visually simple.
 I changed the theme to [bluediea](https://github.com/blueicefield/pelican-blueidea) - it's not much different from Pelican's default theme but has some additional features.
 I manually edited some of the css to set my own color scheme.